Muhammad Tahir-ul-Qadri: Works

-Criticism
+Legacy

+Qadri has delivered over 6,000 lectures and authored more than 1,000 books in Urdu, English, and Arabic, with over 450 of them published.
+As of 2022, he has featured in every edition of The 500 Most Influential Muslims since its first edition in 2009.
+In 2012, it was reported that Qadri was nominated for the Nobel Peace Prize.

-Tahir Qadri has faced criticism from Islamic scholars and organizations for his unconventional views, such as celebration of Christmas.
+Tahir-ul-Qadri has faced criticism from Islamic scholars and organizations for his unconventional views, such as celebration of Christmas.
 Some have labeled him as “misguided”, and Indian scholar Akhtar Raza Khan, issued a fatwa in 2014 declaring him a disbeliever.

 The US government funded broadcaster, Radio liberty and the German public broadcaster, Deutsche Welle, have issued articles pointing out his contradictions in claiming to be in favour of democracy while also having previously called for the toppling of the Pakistani civilian government.